alephium/docs/docs/infrastructure/Oracles.md

 The final price point for each asset is calculated by computing the assets' trade information across multiple DEXs and CEXs.
 This is done using a [Volume Weighted Average Price with Interquartile Range (VWAPIR) methodology](https://docs.diadata.org/products/token-price-feeds/exchangeprices/vwapir-volume-weighted-average-price-with-interquartile-range-filter).

-#### Update frequency: 0.5% deviation + 1-hour heartbeat
+#### Update frequency: 0.2% deviation + 10 minutes heartbeat

-Each asset is updated every two minutes if the new price deviates from the old one by more than 0.5%.
-Additionally, a heartbeat of 1 hour is applied, which means that each price is updated at least once per day even if it moves by less than 0.5%.
+Each asset is updated every two minutes if the new price deviates from the old one by more than 0.2%.
+Additionally, a heartbeat of 10 minutes is applied, which means that each price is updated at least once per day even if it moves by less than 0.2%.

 ## Example